Should you pay off your consumer proposal early?

 When we meet people interested in paying off their consumer proposal early, we first determine if they are homeowners.
-The plain fact is that homeowners have more options available to them to pay off their consumer proposal early.
+The plain fact is that homeowners have more options available to them to pay off their consumer proposals early.

 IF YOU ARE A HOMEOWNER

-In most Canadian real estate markets your home has been blessed with appreciating values over the past few years.
+In most Canadian real estate markets, your home has been blessed with appreciating values over the past few years.

 There is potentially lots of equity in your home.
-Why wait the full five years to pay off your proposal??
+Why wait for the full five years to pay off your proposal??

 Take some equity out of your home now; pay off the consumer proposal now, and get on with your life faster!